socioskop/1A/README.md

 A statistical analysis plan has been finalized and registrered before engaging in analysis.
 The code provided here shows the complete pipeline from raw data to final results.

+Complete scripts are in ./lib.
+Log files as specified in 1A.R are in ./log.
+Output results are in ./out.

 Major changes made in relation to the statistical analysis plan are logged below:

 ### 2021-08-04: